themanyone/firstpage/README.md

 title="myStyle" type="text/css" href="css/myStyle.css?v=1.0">
 ```

-The `v=1.0` version number forces an update.
-Google Chrome is refusing to update .css files.
-Firefox has trouble updating .css files, too.
-Change the version number, and it will update.
+If design changes are not showing up the `v=1.0` version number may be incremented to force browsers to fetch an updated CSS file.
+Cache expiration is set to one day in `.httaccess` but should probably be set longer for production sites.